-Geotab’s 2025 Sustainability and Impact Report Shows Fleets Cutting Fuel Waste, Reducing Idling by up to 30%, and Electrifying as Energy Costs Rise
+Geotab’s 2025 Sustainability and Impact Report shows fleets cutting fuel waste, reducing idling by up to 30%, and electrifying as energy costs rise

-OAKVILLE, ON, March 26, 2026 (GLOBE NEWSWIRE) -- As rising fuel prices and ongoing energy volatility puts pressure on margins, businesses are turning to data driven strategies to improve efficiency and control costs.
-New findings from Geotab Inc., a global leader in connected transportation, video and asset tracking solutions, show how organizations are reducing fuel waste, cutting idling by up to 30%, reducing collisions and accelerating electrification.
+LONDON and DUBLIN, March 27, 2026 (GLOBE NEWSWIRE) -- As rising fuel prices and ongoing energy volatility puts pressure on margins, businesses are turning to data driven strategies to improve efficiency and control costs.
+New findings from Geotab, a global leader in connected transportation, video and asset tracking solutions, show how organisations are reducing fuel waste, cutting idling by up to 30%, reducing collisions and accelerating electrification.

 “Fuel volatility is a reminder that sustainability is a business strategy,” said Neil Cawse, Founder and CEO of Geotab.
 “When integrated with a pragmatic focus on short-term value, sustainability measures can drive both efficiency and profitability.
 Every operational improvement is an immediate, measurable step toward resilience and growth.”

-Across industries and geographies, organizations are already translating fleet data into measurable environmental and financial outcomes.
-In 2025 alone, Geotab-connected electric vehicles travelled more than 870 million miles (1.4 billion kilometres), as fleets used data to make more informed decisions about vehicle efficiency, driver behavior and electrification strategy.
+Across industries and geographies, organisations are already translating fleet data into measurable environmental and financial outcomes.
+In 2025 alone, Geotab-connected electric vehicles travelled more than 870 million miles (1.4 billion kilometres), as fleets used data to make more informed decisions about vehicle efficiency, driver behaviour and electrification strategy.

-- Postal & Logistics (Belgium): bpost SA saved €1.6 million in fuel costs — equivalent to 1 million liters of diesel — by using EV data from Geotab to right-size its 10,000-van fleet and optimize charging schedules as it targets 100% CO₂ neutrality by 2030.

 - Construction & Infrastructure (UK): Tarmac reduced idling by 30% within three months, achieved 25% improved fuel economy, and cut speeding violations by 50%.

+- Postal & Logistics (Belgium): bpost SA saved €1.6 million (£1.38 million) in fuel costs — equivalent to 1 million liters of diesel — by using EV data from Geotab to right-size its 10,000-van fleet and optimise charging schedules as it targets 100% CO₂ neutrality by 2030.

-- Public Transit (Italy): Autolinee Federico achieved a 20% fuel reduction and approximately 40% decrease in violations and fines through driving behavior optimization and tachograph compliance.
+- Public Transit (Italy): Autolinee Federico achieved a 20% fuel reduction and approximately 40% decrease in violations and fines through driving behaviour optimisation and tachograph compliance.

 - Municipal Government (U.S.):The City of Carmel, 2025 Geotab Innovation Award Winner for Sustainability, used a custom dashboard to validate emissions reductions from a biodiesel fuel pilot program.